 The cost for the Strieter-Lite reflector system, including material and installation labor, is about $8,000 per mile.
 Since the reflectors are installed on selected roadways where accidents have previously occurred or deer crossings are prevalent, it can be expected the system will pay quick dividends.
 The average cost for a minor accident involving vehicular damage and no personal injury is about $2,500.
 Therefore, even if only 4 minor accidents can be prevented in one mile of highway in one year-the system will pay for itself in a little more than a year.
 Since the road test data indicates that an average of approximately 10 accidents per mile per year can be prevented, the pay back time can be expected to be much shorter, averaging less than 4 months.
 It is of interest to note that compared to sound barrier installations along roadways, the cost for reflectors is minimal.
 15 miles of reflectors can be installed for the cost of about 100 feet of barriers.

 The Strieter-Lite reflectors qualify under several federal matching fund programs that could serve to reduce State/Local funding requirements.
 The Federal Highway Administration's Federal Surface Transportation Funds/Hazard Elimination Fund provided 80% Federal funding matched by 20% State/Local funding.
-The Transportation Equity Act (TEA-21) includes a special category that the reflectors fully comply with "projects to reduce vehicle-caused wildlife mortality while maintaining habitat connectivity."
+The Transportation Equity Act (TEA-21) includes a special category that the reflectors fully comply with projects to reduce vehicle-caused deer mortality while maintaining habitat connectivity.

 Marvin Tenberg - Oct.
 15, 2001

 Helpful Suggestions for Installation, Comments on the Cost Benefit, End Conditions, and Snow on the Ground